3Ution-BK/DirectionMat/ReadMe.md

 ### Library

-This program use various libraries.
-Each library plays important role of this program.
+This program use OpenCV for image manipulation.
 In order to run correctly, please install these libraries first.

 Essential Library is listed below: